The MuniScore™ Methodology

 MuniSpot

-Audited financial statements filed with the Federal Audit Clearinghouse.
+Audited financial statements extracted directly from municipal ACFRs.
 Digitized and standardized for FY2016–2024.

 Census American Community Survey